thewoolleyman/git-revisionist-historian/README.md

 Config file format

+* NOTE: The commits in the config file are listed in reverse chronological order by convention, to match the way `git log` and the Github API work.
+But, it should not matter what order they are listed in (once [this story](https://www.pivotaltracker.com/story/show/150258665) is done).
 * `branchToRevise`: required, string
 * `incrementCommits`: required, array of `incrementCommit` objects, which consist of:
   * `message`: required, *case insensitive* regular expression (via Kotlin `message.toRegex(RegexOption.IGNORE_CASE)`)